fatimajawayd/labtask-06/README.md

 # labtask-06

 ## PROBLEM:01
-Print even numbers from 2 to 20 using a for loop
+Print even numbers from 2 to 20 using a for loop.

 ```c
 #include <stdio.h>